md-shamim-sarker/my-app-1/note.md

 export default App;
 ```

-## Data Fetch and Display in React
+## Data Fetch and Display in React Using API
 ```js
 import {useEffect, useState} from 'react';
 import './App.css';